Joystream/youtube-synch/socks5-proxy/SETUP.md

 3. **Docker and Docker Compose**: Used to manage the Chisel client container.

+4. **Bash Script (`start-proxy-client.sh`)**: A script to start to Chisel proxy client on the client machine.

-4. **Bash Script (`restart-ec2-proxy-instance.sh`)**: A script to automate the stopping and starting of the EC2 instance and updating the Docker Compose configuration with the new IP address.
+5. **Bash Script (`restart-ec2-proxy-instance.sh`)**: A script to automate the stopping and starting of the EC2 instance where Chisel server is running and updating the Docker Compose configuration with the new IP address.

-5. **Docker Compose File (`docker-compose.chisel.yml`)**: Configuration file for Docker Compose to set up the Chisel client.
+6. **Docker Compose File (`docker-compose.chisel.yml`)**: Configuration file for Docker Compose to set up the Chisel client.

 ## System Requirements